zenstackhq/zenstack-docs/blog/nest-api/index.md

 ## Conclusion

 Thank you for taking time to read this article.
 The completed project with the implementation of the three approaches can be found here: [https://github.com/ymc9/nestjs-prisma-blog-app](https://github.com/ymc9/nestjs-prisma-blog-app).
+You can also find a more complex SaaS-like example in [this blog post](https://zenstack.dev/blog/saas-backend).

 These approaches progressively reduce the amount of code we write and delegate more work to the toolkit.
 Which one is better might be more a matter of taste.
 Some prefer verbosity over hidden magic, while others cannot resist elegance and exquisiteness.
 Join our [discord server](https://discord.gg/Ykhr738dUe) to share your thoughts!
 If you find the ideas behind ZenStack interesting, please [give it a star](https://github.com/zenstackhq/zenstack) so more people can find it.